fugreat/helloworld/README.md

     $ make gcovr-xml
     $ make cppcheck-xml
     $ make cpplint-xml
-    $ make flint-xml

-'sonar-prepare' will run all previous XML targets in preperation for interacting with SonarQube. 'sonar-incremental' will also generate that data and create an incremental issues report.
+The following 'sonar-prepare' is a convenience target that runs all previous XML targets.

     $ make sonar-prepare

+'sonar-incremental' will run sonar-prepare and also generate an incremental issues HTML report that covers only modified files.
+'sonar-preview' will run sonar-prepare and also generate a full issue HTML report which can be filtered for only new items.

+    $ make sonar-prepare
     $ make sonar-incremental
+    $ make sonar-preview

 The above targets will produce the following files: